harvester/docs/docs/install/harvester-configuration.md

 For instance, if you have in your Harvester Configuration file specified `os.hostname` and during install you fill in the field of `hostname` when prompted, the value that you filled in will take priority over your Harvester Configuration's `os.hostname`.

 :::

+### `scheme_version`

+#### Definition

+The version of scheme is reserved for the future configuration migration.

+This configuration is mandatory for migrating configuration to new scheme version.
+It tells the Harvester the previous version and need to migrate.

+!!!note
+    This field didn't take any effect in the current Harvester version.

+!!!warning
+    Make sure that your custom configuration always has the correct scheme version.

 ### `server_url`